jwalker343/my-dot-files/application_preferences.md

 - Microsoft RDP Beta
     - User Accounts: Add your account
     - Change to list view
+    - Export Desktops on old machine by:
+        - Highlight all desktops
+        - Right click > Export
+        - choose a folder to store them in
     - Import Desktops
 - Monosnap
     - Configure S3 settings